judwhite/NsqSharp/README.md

 r.Stop();
 ```

-See the Examples folder for more examples.
+More examples in the Examples folder.

 ## NsqSharp Project Goals
 - Structurally similar to the official [go-nsq](https://github.com/bitly/go-nsq) client.